 The Electronic Equipment Committee maintains a list of all electronic equipment owned by the Area for insurance and inventory purposes.
-The committee is responsible to set up and maintain electronic equipment at Area Committee meetings, Assemblies and other Area events as requested.
-It is comprised of three or four members who meet as needed to provide advice and recommendations to the Area and Assembly regarding the purchase, maintenance and transportation of all electronic equipment.
+The committee is responsible to set up and maintain electronic equipment at Area Committee meetings, Assemblies, and other Area events as requested.
+It is comprised of three or four members who meet as needed to provide advice and recommendations to the Area Assembly regarding the purchase, maintenance, and transportation of all electronic equipment.

-- Elect a Chairperson during its first meeting of each year. - Meet as needed in person, by email or teleconference. - The committee is responsible for the maintenance, setup, transportation and storage of the Area's electronic equipment. - Review and assist with requests by Area Trusted Servants for electronic equipment. - Ensure that the selected equipment will fulfill the Area's need in a cost efficient manner. - Develop proposals for needed electronic equipment and present such proposals to the Area Committee and Area Assembly. - Maintain a list of all electronic equipment owned by the Area to include the following - o Item description - Location - o Serial number - Date of purchase
+- Elect a Chairperson during its first meeting of each year. - Meet as needed in person, by email, or teleconference.

+- The committee is responsible for the maintenance, setup, transportation, and storage of the Area's electronic equipment. - Review and assist with requests by Area Trusted Servants for electronic equipment. - Ensure that the selected equipment will fulfill the Area's need in a cost-efficient manner. - Develop proposals for needed electronic equipment and present such proposals to the Area Committee and Area Assembly. - Maintain a list of all electronic equipment owned by the Area to include the following: - o Item description - o Location - o Serial number - Date of purchase

-Report and Charter Committee Responsibilites
+Report and Charter Committee Responsibilities

-The committee will review Assembly approved revisions to NIA documents to assess the impact on related documents and offer motions to make additional revisions as needed.
-There are a minimum of six members on the committee appointed by the Area Chairperson.
-They are composed of DCM's, alternate DCM's, past Delegates or other members of the fellowship.
+The committee will review Assembly approved revisions to N.I.A. documents to assess the impact on related documents and offer motions to make additional revisions as needed.
+There is a minimum of six members on the committee appointed by the Area Chairperson.
+They are composed of D.C.M.s, alternate D.C.M.s, past Delegates, or other members of the fellowship.
 One of the members should be fluent in English and Spanish.

-- Elect a Chairperson during its first meeting of each year. - Meet as needed in person, by email or teleconference. - The committee is responsible for the following documents: - o Northern Illinois Service Manual - o Website Policy and Guidelines - o NIA Guidelines For Districts Hosting Area Assemblies - o Procedures for Hosting Area Committee Meetings - o NIA Big Book Conference Planning Guide - o Procedures for The NIA Pre-General Service Conference Workshop - o NIA Spring Assembly Conference Planning Guide
+- Elect a Chairperson during its first meeting of each year. - Meet as needed in person, by email or teleconference. - The committee is responsible for the following documents: - o Northern Illinois Service Manual - o Website Policy and Guidelines - 0 N.I.A.
+Guidelines For Districts Hosting Area Assemblies - Procedures for Hosting Area Committee Meetings - o N.I.A.
+Big Book Conference Planning Guide - o Procedures for The N.I.A.
+Pre-General Service Conference Workshop - o N.I.A.
+Spring Assembly Conference Planning Guide